Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Packing

-Exporters selling to Vietnam must ensure that any packaging used is capable of protecting the products from extreme weather and climate changes as well as the rigors of transport and handling.
-The packing must meet with Vietnam packing requirements
+Exporters selling to Vietnam must ensure that any packaging used can protect the products from extreme weather and climate changes as well as the rigors of transport and handling.
+The packing must meet Vietnam packing requirements

 Methods of quoting and payment

-An irrevocable letter of credit (L/C) payable at sight is commonly used for settlement of international transactions.
+Businesses commonly use an irrevocable letter of credit (L/C) payable at sight to settle international transactions.
 It offers protection to both the exporter and the importer.
 The currency can be in US$ or Euro.
-However, Vietnamese companies often resist the use of confirmed L/C’s because of the additional cost and collateral requirements from banks.
+However, Vietnamese companies often resist using confirmed L/C’s because of the additional cost and collateral requirements from banks.

 Payment terms of 60, 90, or 120 days are standard in Vietnam.